atriple/auto-frs/README.md

 ### Suggestion

 - Keep it secret to your friends, if you want to keep it easy.
+  - Or just battle with them by random chance
-- Consider to insert courses as few as possible if you want to increase the probability finding the course
+- Consider to insert courses as few as possible to make it iterate more faster, if you want to increase the probability finding the course.
-  - This script really good to monitor currently full class (that usually due to high demand).
+  - This script really good to monitor currently full class (usually due to high demand).
 Consider prioritizing this kind of courses instead of course that guaranteed available.

 ## Contributing